Joseph Cush Obituary - Hamden, CT | New Haven Register

 Joseph lived most of his life in the Spring Glen neighborhood of Hamden.
 He was a proud graduate of Hamden High School and Southern Connecticut State University, and practiced professionally as an accountant who enjoyed helping his clients and his co-workers every day.

-A mass and memorial service for Joseph will be held in a future date.
-Please send his family a condolence @www.beecherandbennett.com.
+A mass and memorial service for Joseph will be held at a future date.
+Please send his family condolences at www.beecherandbennett.com.

 February 21, 1984-May 6, 2020.